Introduction to Bacon & the Art of Living

 Sea Point, Cape Town,

 When the sun sets over the Atlantic, Minette and I sit in our Seapoint apartment, watching it cast its deep orange cloak over our world.
 We play chess or cards on the balcony which has been turned into a sunroom when we enclosed it with glass a few years ago.
 We slowly sip on Gyn and remiss about the old days.
-In the morning we walk along the sea point promenade to stay active.
-We have not been up on Table Mountain for some years now.
+In the morning we walk along the Sea Point promenade to stay active.
+We still regularly hike on Table Mountain but not as often as we should.
 At night we stay home and enjoy each other’s company.

 Tristan and Lauren

 Tristan and Lauren have each gone their own way.
 Tristan followed his own passion when he joined a travel firm based in Australia.
-Lauren studies BSc Chemistry, majoring in Biochemistry.
-Tristan completed BA Accounting which he did part-time.
-They both outgrew the difficulties associated with one childhood and have their own amazing families to take care of.
+Lauren studies B Com.
+Tristan completed B Com which he did part-time.
+They both outgrew the difficulties associated with ones childhood and have their own amazing families to take care of.

 Oscar and I grew Woodys into the largest supplier to retail in South Africa of own branded products for outlets like Pick ‘n Pay and Checkers producing 15 tonnes of the best bacon on earth every day.
 We both decided its time to bid our baby farewell when Oom Koos and Duncan took the company over during the depression years and we both decided to follow other meat-related ambitions.